astroport-fi/astroport-governance/contracts/generator_controller/README.md

-# GeneratorController contract
+# Generator Controller

-The GeneratorController contract allows voting for pools using vxASTRO amount.
-Note: Here and everywhere in the contract, the word "pool" also means the LP token, because in the generator they are synonyms.
+The Generator Controller allows vxASTRO holders to vote on changing `alloc_point`s in the Generator contract every 2 weeks.
+Note that the Controller contract uses the word "pool" when referring to LP tokens (generators) available in the Generator contract.

 ## InstantiateMsg

-Initialize the contract with the initial owner, the addresses of the xvASTRO, the Generator and the Factory contracts and limit of pools which can receive allocation points.
+Initialize the contract with the initial owner, the addresses of the xvASTRO, the Generator and the Factory contracts and the max amount of pools that can receive ASTRO emissions at the same time.

 ```json
 {